Ilona Štěpánová-Kurzová

-Ilona Štěpánová-Kurzová (19 November 1899 – 25 September 1975) was a Czech concert pianist and piano teacher.
-She worked as a professor at the Academy of Arts, Architecture and Design in Prague.
+Ilona Štěpánová-Kurzová (19 November 1899 in Lviv - 25 September 1975 in Prague) was a Czechoslovak concert pianist and piano teacher, a professor at the Prague Academy of Arts.
 Her students included Ivan Moravec.
 Ilona Štěpánová-Kurzová was the mother of pianist Pavel Štěpán.

 Biography

-Ilona Štěpánová-Kurzová was born on 19 November 1899 in Lviv.
-She belongs to notable representatives of the Czechoslovak piano school.
-To the public she is known as appreciated and popular teacher who prepared many marvellous interpreters during her life.
-Her amazing concert career is omitted nowadays even though Ilona Štěpánová ranked herself among the best European artists of her time.
+Ilona Štěpánová-Kurzová belongs to notable representatives of the Czechoslovak piano school.
+To the public she is known as a popular teacher who prepared many interpreters during her life.
+Her concert career is omitted nowadays even though Ilona Štěpánová ranked herself among the best European artists of her time.

 She was born as the only daughter in a family of excellent piano teachers Vilém Kurz and his wife Růžena.
 She was taught to play piano by her parents from a very young age.
 Her concert career started in Lviv, Ukraine at the age of ten with Mozart's "Coronation concert in D major" conducted by Oskar Nedbal and accompanied by the Viennese Tonkünstlerverein orchestra.
 This concert was repeated in Vienna and Prague.

-She died on 25 September 1975 in Prague, aged 75.

 Concert activity

 Beginning in 1911 she developed extensive concert activity which lasted until the second half of the 1930s.
 Ilona Štěpánová inherited profession mastery to which she added her own personal contribution - deep inner experience and poetry.
 Summary of these qualities made her one of the most popular piano players of her time.
 She performed innumerable solo concerts, accompanied by notable orchestras and chamber ensembles (e. g.
 Czech, Ševčík's, Prague quartet etc.) in her country and abroad (performances in Poland, Germany, Austria, Holland).
 She included eleven piano concertos with orchestra and her general and extensive repertoire included principal works of world literature of all style periods (she was especially famous for her interpretation of Chopin's compositions).

 Of Czechoslovak piano literature she played mostly Josef Suk, Vítězslav Novák, Bedřich Smetana, Antonín Dvořák, but also compositions of contemporary Czech authors (Karel Boleslav Jirák, Boleslav Vomáčka).
-She presented premieres of many compositions: e.g. in 1919 she played the first performance of Dvořák's Piano Concerto in G minor adapted by her father Vilém Kurz, conducted by Václav Talich; at Frankfurt modern music festival in 1926 she performed the world premiere of Janáček's Concertino (Czech premiere - 16 February 1926); of the Russian literature she played Prokofiev's 3rd Piano Concerto in C major in Prague in 1926.
+She presented premieres of many compositions: e.g. in 1919 she played the first performance of Dvořák's Piano Concerto in G minor adapted by her father Vilém Kurz, conducted by Václav Talich; at Frankfurt am Main modern music festival in 1926 she performed the world premiere of Janáček's Concertino (Czech premiere - 16 February 1926); of the Russian literature she played Prokofiev's 3rd Piano Concerto in C major in Prague in 1926.

-Marriage to outstanding Czech pianist, composer, teacher and musicologist Václav Štěpán (1924) meant another extension of public activities for the pianist.
+Marriage to outstanding Czechoslvak pianist, composer, teacher and musicologist Václav Štěpán (1924) meant another extension of public activities for the pianist.
 There is movement to contemporary music and many individual concerts from the two pianos literature.